demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 ### msg-advanced-hunting

 ***
 Advanced hunting is a threat-hunting tool that uses specially constructed queries to examine the past 30 days of event data in Microsoft Graph Security.
-Details on how to write queries: https://docs.microsoft.com/en-us/microsoft-365/security/defender/advanced-hunting-query-language?view=o365-worldwide.

 #### Base Command